Whatever You Like: Chart performance

 "Whatever You Like" debuted at number 99 on the Billboard Hot 100.
 In its third week, it achieved the biggest leap to number one in Billboard Hot 100 chart history when it jumped 70 positions, from number 71 to the top of the chart, breaking the record previously held by Maroon 5's "Makes Me Wonder", which jumped 64 to number one.
 It became T.I.'s first solo Hot 100 number one of his career and his second overall following the Justin Timberlake song "My Love" where T.I. was a featured artist.
 The song's jump can be largely attributed to huge first week digital sales of 205,000, debuting at number one on Billboards Hot Digital Songs chart.
 The song held the number one position on the Hot 100 for three consecutive weeks, before being replaced by Pink's "So What."
 The following week the song knocked off "So What" to return to number one on the Hot 100, marking its fourth week overall at the top of the chart.
-It remained there for another week, marking its 5th week overall.
-The next week T.I. replaced himself at number one with the follow-up single "Live Your Life" which hadn't been done since Usher in 2004 with the first and second singles off his album (Yeah! and Burn).
-After spending two weeks at number two on the Hot 100, "Whatever You Like" again topped the chart by knocking off "Womanizer" by Britney Spears, marking its 6th non-consecutive week at number one on the Hot 100.
+It remained there for another week, marking its fifth week overall.
+The next week T.I. replaced himself at number one with the follow-up single "Live Your Life" which hadn't been done since Usher in 2004 with the first and second singles off his album ("Yeah!" and "Burn").
+After spending two weeks at number two on the Hot 100, "Whatever You Like" again topped the chart by knocking off "Womanizer" by Britney Spears, marking its sixth non-consecutive week at number one on the Hot 100.
 This was the first time a song returned to number one on the chart after the artist's follow up single had already spent time at number one ("Live Your Life" having already spent a week at number one).
 It is also only the third song to ever have three separate runs at number one on the Hot 100, following Chic's "Le Freak" in 1979 and Leona Lewis' "Bleeding Love" earlier in 2008.
 The song retained the number one position the following week, bringing its total to seven non-consecutive weeks at number one.
-As of August 2013 it has sold 4,347,000 digital copies in the United States.
+As of August 2013 it had sold 4,347,000 digital copies in the United States.